The central goal of our research is to promote equity and well-being for First Nations children and youth.

 The FNCARES Guidelines for Ethical Research incorporate principles and practices outlined by the Assembly of First Nations, OCAP and the Tri-Council Policy Statement on research involving First Nations, Inuit and Métis Peoples of Canada, giving precedence to the principles articulated by First Nations themselves.

-- Just because we're small doesn't mean we can't stand tall: Reconciliation education in the elementary classroom (2018-2022).
 This SSHRC-funded project studies the impacts of the Caring Society's social justice-based reconciliation education campaigns on elementary teachers and students.
 Findings from the study will inform the creation of professional development workshops, sample lesson plans, and age-appropriate resources to help educators respond to the Truth and Reconciliation Commission’s Calls to Action to transform the educational system in Canada.
-Read our progress report.
+Watch short video on the findings.

-- First Nations Child Poverty: A Literature Review and Analysis (2015).
-Supported by a grant from the Faculty of Extension, University of Alberta and by the University of Alberta's Grant Assist Program
+Supported by a grant from the Faculty of Extension, University of Alberta and by the University of Alberta's Grant Assist Program.